Mahmuuod/IWISH/README.md

   - Manage available wishlist items.
 - **Client Request Handling**: Process user actions and interactions.
 - **Gift Completion Handling**: Ensure proper notifications and transactions when wishlist items are fully funded.

+## Architecture

+IWish application follows a **client-server architecture** with a structured interaction between the user interface and backend services.
+Requests are send between clinet and server as Json messages using print stream.
+Json messages then recieved and converted to Json objects and processed as required.

+### **Client-Side (JavaFX GUI Application)**

+- The client interacts with the user through an intuitive **JavaFX-based graphical interface**.
+- Controllers handle user interactions and communicate with the server.
+- FXML files define the UI structure, and CSS is used for styling.

+### **Server-Side (Java Backend with Database Support)**

+- The **server (ProjectServer.java)** handles client connections and manages multi-user requests.
+- **HandleRequests.java** processes client requests and routes them to appropriate services.
+- **DBA.java** manages the database, executing queries for user authentication, wishlist management, and friend interactions.
+- **Utilities.java** provides helper functions for data processing and application logic.

+### **Database (Oracle Database)**

+- Stores user information, wishlists, friend relationships, and transactions.
+- Ensures data consistency and integrity with relational tables.

 ## Installation
 ### Prerequisites